parmeshaub/IP-Project-ShickAndRorty/README.md

 Our IP project name for this assignment is called Shick & Rorty.
 Our project is a text-based adventure game (detective theme), the title of the website and game is called Dusk Of Lies.
 To have an introduction on what it means, "Dusk of Lies" is a gripping text-based detective game that immerses players in a dark and complex world of crime and deception.
 Set in a city shrouded in shadows, players take on the role of a seasoned detective tasked with solving a series of high-stakes cases that are shrouded in secrecy and lies.
 We have made sure that the login/register API system and design works and can connect to the webpage, we have made a 3D model rewarding system connected to the game with its API system and we have ensured that the design is well developed and not too complex and confusing to use.

+## Features

+1. A welcome page with animated background, in which there is Please proceed button that will guide you to the login/register page.

+2. A login/register page with animated backgrounds.
+It has switch page between the login and register of their own respective page.

+3. Once the login and register is done, the API system will detect whether it is successful or not.
+If it is successful it will send you to the home page of the website.

+4. The website has four sections, "Home" "About", "Game" and "Exclusives" section.

+5. The website has a parallax background scrolling animation(only desktop version, not in mobile).

+6. The "Game" section has a unique animated border launch button for the game.

+7. The "Exclusives" section has a picture frame with 3D models implemented inside of it, with 3 buttons underneath that when you gain enough points playing the game, you can then unlock it.

+8. For launching game part, after you launch the game, it will take you to the game.

+9. The game and its gameplay:

+- The player can access 3 rooms.
+- There will be 3 places, an office rooom, interrogation room and the crime scene.
+- In each of the rooms mentioned, there are actions you can do.
+- In the interrogation room, you can interrogate your suspects and they will give you some information before getting angry and not talk.
+- In the crime scene, you can interview witnesses and collect evidence.
+- In the office room, you can review evidences and accuse someone when you have enough evidence.
+- There is a random suspect generator that generates the names, appearance and likes of a suspect.
+- The evidence will also be based on the suspect likes.
+- When the player wins, they will get a certain number of points and with enough points they can claim models from the webpage.

 ## Technologies Used

 In order for us to build our websites and games we used a lot of tools which helped me to make it possible: